-D. S. Nielsen and P. Welch, Games and Ramsey-like cardinals, 2018, manuscript under review — arXiv.
+D. S. Nielsen and P. Welch, Games and Ramsey-like cardinals, 2018, to appear in The Journal of Symbolic Logic — arXiv.

 Abstract.
 We generalise the -Ramsey cardinals introduced in Holy and Schlicht (2018) for cardinals to arbitrary ordinals , and answer several questions posed in that paper.
 In particular, we show that -Ramseys are downwards absolute to the core model for all $\alpha$ of uncountable cofinality, that strategic -Ramsey cardinals are equiconsistent with remarkable cardinals and that strategic -Ramsey cardinals are equiconsistent with measurable cardinals.
 We also show that the -Ramseys satisfy indescribability properties and use them to provide a game-theoretic characterisation of completely ineffable cardinals, as well as establishing connections between the -Ramsey cardinals and the Ramsey-like cardinals introduced in Gitman (2011), Feng (1990) and Sharpe and Welch (2011).